 MDHHS: What is Michigan doing?

-Beaumont Health launched free online COVID-19 risk assessment tool which allows patients to answer a series of questions about their symptoms and help them determine whether to stay home or seek medical attention.
-To use the free online risk assessment tool, visit: www.beaumont.org/coronavirus
+Beaumont Health launched a free online COVID-19 risk assessment tool that allows patients to answer a series of questions about their symptoms and help them determine whether to stay home or seek medical attention.
+To use the free online risk assessment tool and much more, visit: www.beaumont.org/coronavirus

 Beaumont Safe For School Hotline

 Beginning October 12 through December 30, 2020, Oakland County is offering a telephone screening resource to assist parents/guardians through the pre-screening process and to help identify potential illness in children prior to entering school.
 All screenings are conducted by healthcare professionals.

 Hotline staff can help answer questions about COVID-19 symptoms, the need for testing, and what is considered high-risk.

 - Cost: No cost for parents/guardians of Oakland County school-aged children

 Tour your school below and see the safety and cleaning protocols in place.

 WATCH: Cleaning Protocols Explained